Jean Mensa not Akufo-Addo's sister-in-law – Kweku Baako

 “There was one lady who was appointed who was a founding member of the 31st December Women’s Movement, I didn’t hear anybody complain about that, I don’t know if you remember the lady, Madam Theresa Cole…you clapped for her.”

-Baako said what was done was an insistence on the formation of the
+Baako said what was done was an insistence on the formation of the Advisory Committee (IPAC) and collaboration with the Electoral Commission and the donor community and civil society organisations.

 He added electoral reforms were triggered, the transparent ballot boxes, the photo ID cards that went in a progressive manner and new voters register, training of party agents and eventually the biometric registration and of course add the Election Petition and the consequences that it triggered with pink sheets now being made available to party agents.